 Modern-day crib makers decided to be a little considerate of us short ladies.
 These cribs allow you to adjust the height of your baby to the positions already set in your crib.
 These height settings allow the mattress to be a little higher than the rail, lessening the distance you need to bend over.

-In case you’re wondering how to temper with the height of the mattress, there will a manual included with your crib that will guide you about all there is to know regarding the adjustable mattress height.
+In case you’re wondering how to temper the height of the mattress, there will a manual included with your crib that will guide you about all there is to know regarding the adjustable mattress height.
 However, it is important to note that once your baby grows up and learns to stand, you will have to lower the mattress position.

 - View how to adjust mattress height